riteshkrkumarweb/Deep-Learning/ANN(Aritificial Neural Network)/loss-function.md

-# 📘 Deep Learning Loss Functions – Revision Notes
+# 📘 Deep Learning Loss Functions – (See Day 14 in notes for mathematical formula, it doesnot included)

 ## 🎯 What is a Loss Function?